staticka/staticka/README.md

 The link is **{LINK}**.
 And this is to get started...
 ```

-If the `Layout` class requires complex dependencies, the `Parser` class must specify a container to identify the specified layout instance:
+If the `Layout` class requires complex dependencies, the `Parser` class must specify a container to easily identify the specified layout instance:

 ``` php
 namespace App\Layouts;